-The property forms part of an established residential area within Forfar.
-The surrounding properties in the immediate vicinity are generally of a mixed age and style.
+The property forms part of an established residential area in the city of Dundee.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
 The property was generally found to be in fair order having regard to its age and type.
 Whilst some items of typical and ongoing maintenance issues are to be anticipated, these may be attended to during the course of routine works.
-The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
 The subjects form part of a block of flats and it has been assumed that maintenance and repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.
-The property has been altered by formation of a driveway and the construction of a detached double garage.
+The block has been altered by the installation of external wall insulation.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
-All ownership, access rights of way and maintenance liabilities over shared areas, common parts and garden ground should be clarified.
+All ownership, access rights of way and maintenance liabilities over shared parts, common grounds and garden areas should be clarified.